kennyfs/Notes/2024_Fall/Systems_Programming.md

 ### Set buffer

-Any operations on streams will have OS allocate buffer
+Any operations on streams will have OS allocate a buffer.

 * `void setbuf(*fp,*buf)`
     * size=BUFSIZE(defined in stdio.h)